daencel/daencel/README.md

 # Hello and Welcome 👋🏾

-My name is Daniel, I am an italian 🇮🇹 computer science undergraduate 🧑🏽‍🎓 and tech enthusiast 👨🏽‍💻
+My name is Daniel.
+I am from South Tyrol and I am an undergraduate Computer Science student at the Free University of Bozen-Bolzano (unibz).
+I am currently specializing in Intelligent Systems

 ### currently working on 🔭
 -  [Nizer](https://apps.apple.com/it/app/nizer-make-it-happen/id1573795118)